Fantastic Four (1994 TV series): Season 2

+Both New World and Marvel Productions had been unhappy with the first seasons of Fantastic Four and Iron Man which lead to Tom Tataranowicz being hired as the new supervising producer for both series.
+Tataranowicz and his team had recently completed 65 episodes of New World's Biker Mice from Mars which impressed Marvel in terms of its creativity and quality and was a deciding factor in assigning him to the series.
+In terms of his responsibilities on the series, Tataranowicz stated:

+My official job title was as Supervising Producer.
+That meant that I was the one responsible for the re-vamp of the total look of the series, putting together what I wanted to be the season's stories and arcs for approval, selecting the crew, functioning as Voice Director and Supervising Story Editor, and overseeing and finalizing all of the scripts.
+I also supervised the Post Production among myriad other duties such as working with the Overseas studio, etc.

 Fantastic Four and Iron Man were radically retooled for their second seasons, sporting brand-new opening sequences, improved animation (as previously mentioned, the animation for the first season thirteen episodes was done by Wang Film Productions and Kennedy Cartoons, while the second season's animation was provided by the Philippine Animation Studio), and more mature writing (the first season was primarily written by Ron Friedman, while the second season was overseen by Tom Tataranowicz), though noticeably having fewer introductions by Stan Lee, with several of the new shorter intros being used more than once.
 In addition, Four Freedoms Plaza replaced the Baxter Building as the Fantastic Four's home base in season 2.
 The season 2 episodes also drew upon John Byrne’s 1980s run on the Fantastic Four comic (as well as John Buscema's artwork), in addition to further Lee and Kirby adventures.

 In the second season's premiere episode "And a Blind Man Shall Lead Them" (guest starring Daredevil), Doctor Doom strikes at a now fully powerless Fantastic Four and has his hand crushed by the Thing.
 Doom next appears in "Nightmare in Green", where he directs Hulk to attack the team.